 Key Responsibilities:

-- Request validation and authentication
+- Request validation and authentication.

-- Rate limiting enforcement (prevent abuse)
+- Rate limiting to prevent abuse.

-- Routing logic based on notification type
+- Routing logic based on notification type.

 Example API Request: